Nisha-d7/WP2_Lab1/README.md

     </div>
   );
 }
-Defining an array of names.

-Using map() to go through each name and return a <li> element.

-Using key prop to uniquely identify each item.
-This helps React update the DOM efficiently.
+Defining an array of names, using map() to go through each name and return a <li> element, using key prop to uniquely identify each item.

 Adding Interactivity with State: